Michael Caine is Alfie, a Cockney cad and a bounder who learns about love, life and more the hard way in 1960s London.

 During this time, Alfie charms and beds a brash American older woman, Ruby (Shelley Winters).
 This woman wants the same as him from relationships, that is no commitment and uncomplicated sex.
 This making them the ideal pair.

 However, Alfie in time shows romantic feelings for her than the others.
 Even if it’s in the way he warmly calls her a “sexpot”.
 This a new feeling to him and it even surprises himself (and us) that he wants to settle down with her.
 At this time he also learns the still hospitalised Harry’s wife Lily is pregnant from their fling.
 These and other events act as a wake up call to this cad.

 Caine acts in a brutal, uncaring way as a remorseless cad for much of this movie.
 His character speaks candidly to the fourth wall, like you his companion and accepting of his behaviours.
 Speaking in a matter of fact way about his behaviours, he has apparently no insight into his bastard like behaviour or its effect on others.
 His character appears unaware of the hurt he causes others.
 This hurt is heard in Gilda, Annie or Harry’s voice.

 Gilda is hurt as does not respect her or provide his child with the full-time father (and husband) she wants.
 Harry is hurt as Alfie talks of his wife meeting someone else after his death.

-As Alfie talks about the women in his life, and unthoughful and callous behaviour seen towards Gilda and Lily and the others shows it’s all about sex to him, nothing more.
-He is all to willing to sleep with them, but not to take responsibility in the consequences from this.
+As Alfie talks about the women in his life, and unthoughtful and callous behaviour seen towards Gilda and Lily and the others shows it’s all about sex to him, nothing more.
+He is all too willing to sleep with them, but not to take responsibility for the consequences from this.
 This seen in his impersonal and cruel comments about these women and his behaviour with them.

 Yet, you wonder if this bravado an act.
-His apparent upset seen on observing Gilda with her new born child and Humphrey with Malcolm seeming in odds with his initial behaviours.
-It is seen that Alfie cares more for his children (both born and unborn), than the women he created them with.
+His apparent upset seen on observing Gilda with her newborn child and Humphrey with Malcolm seems at odds with his initial behaviours.
+It is seen that Alfie cares more for his children (both born and unborn) than the women he created them with.